I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_debug_handle_data_basic.md

 ## Members

+`TypeNameSize`

+The size, in characters, of the object-type name.

+`ObjectNameSize`

+The size, in characters, of the object's name.

 `Attributes`

 A bit-set that contains the handle's attributes.
 For possible values, see "Handle" in the Windows Driver Kit (WDK).